EternityForest/pavillion/README.md

 Calls RPC function number N with the given binary arg string.
 Normally returns the return data As arg string, but may raise pavillion.Client.RemoteError or others if the server sends back an error code.

+### x = c.getServer()
+If there is only one connected server, returns a "server interface".
+If therew is more than one, it chooses randomly.
+If there is no connected server, returns None.

+## Server Interface
+These are used by code on the client to represent one individual server(Remember, we support multicast, there could be more than one.)

+### si.remoteMonotonic()

+Gets the current value of the remote devices monotonic clock(Think millis()) on arduino.
+It does not roll over as 64 bit microseconds are used internally.
+However it may appear to go backwards if the server reboots.

+This function may fail if the time is not synced yet, or if the server is disconnected.

+### si.toRemoteMonotonic(t)
+Convert time as returned by time.monotonic() to the monotonic scale of the server.

+### si.toRemoteMonotonic(t)
+Convert time on remote server to the monotonic scale of the local time.monotonic().

+### si.rssi()

+Returns what the remote server reports as it's RSSI in dbm if on WiFi

+### si.battery()

+Returns what the remote server reports as it's battery level in percent, if it reports that.

+### si.temperature()
+Returns what the remote server reports as it's temperature in C, if it reports that.

 ## Server Objects